sylviesworld/smells-like-team-spirit/README.md

-# Note taking app
+# Note Taking App

-## Description
+## Overview
 An everyday note taking app that supports user profiles and ecrypts all data (files and login information).
 Rich text formatting supported to help you take the best, most effective, notes possible.
+Two interfaces are offered to best suite all work flows and to encourage user productivity.

 Happy note taking!